Call AFC's Education Helpline

 AFC Calls for Reform of the IEP Diploma

-In 2007, AFC sent a letter to the State Education Department demanding reform of the IEP diploma because its misuse contributes to students with disabilities leaving school without graduating.
+In 2007, AFC sent a letter to the State Education Department demanding reform of the IEP diploma because its misuse contributed to students with disabilities leaving school without graduating.
 A diverse roster of organizations and individuals joined AFC in making these demands.
-To read the press release, click here, and the letter can be found here.
+To read the press release, click here.

 Public Comments & Testimony

-The Coalition for Multiple Pathways to a Diploma Submits Public Comment on the Regents Research Paper Proposal, October 31, 2013.
-The Coalition submitted comments to the New York State Education Department (NYSED) in response to a proposal to require high school students to complete a Regents Research Paper in order to graduate with a Regents or local diploma.........View comments
+- On October 31, 2013, the Coalition submitted comments to the New York State Education Department (NYSED) in response to a proposal to require high school students to complete a Regents Research Paper in order to graduate with a Regents or local diploma...View comments

-The Coalition for Multiple Pathways to a Diploma submitted a proposed amendment on June 7, 2013, to the regulations of the commissioner of Education relating to a New York State Career Development and Occupation Studies Commencement Credentials for students with disabilities…...View proposal
+- On June 7, 2013, the Coalition submitted comments on a proposed amendment to the regulations of the Commissioner of Education relating to a New York State Career Development and Occupational Studies Commencement Credential for students with disabilities…View comments

-The Coalition for Multiple Pathways to a Diploma filed comments on February 11, 2013 to the New York Department of Education regarding their opposition to the proposed Regents Certificate of Work Readiness (the Certificate).
-The Coalition believes that limiting the Certificate to students with disabilities runs counter to the goal of increasing access for these students to college and careers and discriminates against these students....View comments
+- On February 11, 2013, the Coalition submitted comments to NYSED opposing the proposed Regents Certificate of Work Readiness.
+The Coalition believes that limiting the Certificate to students with disabilities runs counter to the goal of increasing access for these students to college and careers and discriminates against these students...View comments